Kalyn’s Favorite Baby Arugula Salad

 - Toast the pine nuts (or slivered almonds) in a dry pan, just until you start to see some color.

-- Mix together the white balsamic vinegar and lemon juice.
+- Mix together the white balsamic vinegar (affiliate link) and lemon juice.
 Whisk in 3 T of extra virgin olive oil, then taste to see if you want more oil.

 - Season the dressing to taste with sea salt and fresh ground black pepper.